 SQL Server stored procedure return value -6

 As discussed in the previous section, the return codes are used to indicate the execution status of a procedure.
-A 0 return code indicates the successful execution of the procedure in sql server, and any non-zero values indicate some error.
-Now, what if a stored procedure returns the negative value as a return code.
+A 0 return code indicates the successful execution of the method in sql server, and any non-zero values indicate some error.
+What if a stored procedure returns the negative value as a return code.

-Generally, all negative value return codes indicate an error in the execution of the procedure.
-A -6 return code is used to indicate miscellaneous errors encountered due to the user.
-A simple example of this situation can be a division of a number by 0.
+Generally, all negative value return codes indicate an error in the procedure’s execution.
+A -6 return code indicates miscellaneous errors encountered by the user.
+A simple example of this situation is dividing a number by 0.

 Let’s understand this concept by implementing the example of dividing a number by zero.
 For this, we have created the following stored procedure.